pele-python/pele/doc/tutorial_potential.rst

   set self.params.database.accuracy in __init__().
 Note that this must be done after calling the base class __init__().

-  Distinguishing minima by energy is generally good, but often not good enough.
+  Distinguishing minima by energy is good, but often not good enough.
-  If you overload the function MySystem.get_compare_exact(), then the database will use that function in addition to the energy criterion to compare minima.
+  If you define the function MySystem.get_compare_exact() (which overloads :meth:`.BaseSystem.get_compare_exact`), then the database will use that function in addition to the energy criterion to compare minima.
   See :ref:`structure alignment <structure_alignment>` for how to set that up.